AMorgaut/grunt-wakanda/README.md

 A string value that is used to specify the Wakanda Solution to open.
 If not specified, the default solution embeded in the server is used

+#### options.wait
+Type: `Boolean`
+Default value: false

+A boolean value that is used to block task execution until the server is started.
+This option isn't necessary if `open` is activated (as open is already waiting for the server to be ready).

 #### options.keepalive
 Type: `Boolean`
 Default value: false

-A boolean value that is used to block task execution once the server is started (and the browser open is 'open' is true)
+A boolean value that is used to block task execution once the server is started (and once the browser open is 'open' is true)

 #### options.leavealive
 Type: `Boolean`